 In the name of Jesus Christ, who was never in a hurry, we pray, O God, that You will slow us down, for we know that we live too fast.
-With all of eternity before us, make us take time to live – time to get acquainted with You, time to enjoy Your blessings, and time for each other.
+With all of eternity before us, make us take time to live.